martinpiper/BombJack/README.md

 	** Comment: Y pos group

 		This regularly spaces the sprites with the same Y pos +/-4 pixels.
 Useful for debugging.

+* Using the pattern file: TestData2.txt

+	Using the ImageToBitplane tool Run/Debug Configuration: Main all conv Using GenerateData configuration: Debug2

+	This demonstrates stacked multiplexed sprites over a 16x16 tiled background.

+	Using the ImageToBitplane tool Run/Debug Configuration: Main old bridge RGB 0 0 0 palette opt rgbfactor 32

+	This demonstrates a detailed background picture with 32 palettes of 8 entries each.

 ### Raster line schedule